esbmc/esbmc/README.md

 A limited subset of C++98/03 is supported, too -- a library modeling the STL is also available.

-### Awards

-* Distinguished Paper Award at ICSE’11
-* Best Paper Award at SBESC’15
-* Most Influential Paper Award at ASE’23
-* Best Tool Paper Award at SBSeg'23
-* 29 awards from international competitions on software verification (SV-COMP) and testing (Test-Comp) 2012-2023 at TACAS/FASE (Strength: Bug Finding and Code Coverage).

 ### Tutorials

 We provide a short video that explains ESBMC: